 The 18-member African Diamond Producers Association wants Hirsch to withdraw his statement.

-"The ADPA might also be forced to make a declaration that might have severe negative ramifications regarding the health and fitness articles continued participation of its member states in the Kimberley Process," de Carvalho said.
+"The ADPA might also be forced to make a declaration that might have severe negative ramifications regarding the continued participation of its member states in the Kimberley Process," de Carvalho said.